API Test Automation Using API Collection

 3. Executing the API Automation Test Cases

 1. Let us validate the HTTP method details to log in a user using the POST method, save it and click Send to execute it.
 Enter the URL, if required you can add parameters in Key and Value text boxes by clicking the plus icon, select the Authorization as Bearer Token in the Authorization tab and add the appropriate parameters.
-In the Body tab, pass the request body and click Send, as shown:
+In the Body tab, pass the request body and click Send.

 Tip: If you have selected 'No Auth' in the Authorization tab, then you can provide Bearer token and the Authorization key in the Header tab.